SS-Hake/sites/README.md

 Currently in progress.

 ##Legacy Hake Blog
-A very basic, hand written HTML, CSS, Javascript personal blog.
+A very basic, hand written, HTML, CSS, Javascript personal blog.
 Used as a test bed for practice and tutorials with a range of Javascript libraries.
 Relaced with a Jekyll site available at [ss-hake.github.io.](http://ss-hake.github.io)